Game Intelligence: Theory and Computation: The theoretical framework

 \subsection{Mechanisms}

-Let $\mathcal{M}$ be the set of all stochastic machines.
-In a game $G$, a (stochastic) \textit{mechanism} is a profile $\mu$ of functions whose $i$th component is defined as $\mu_i:\bar{A} \times \mathcal{M} \rightarrow \mathbb{R}$.
-For every machine $M$, every player $i$, and every play $\bar{a}$, the function gives a probability distribution over the outcomes in the game.
-The interpretation of $\mu_i$ is that it is a combined measure of human and the machine intelligence of a play.
-Put differently, $\mu_i(\bar{a},M)$ gives an \textit{intelligence score} to player $i$ for play $\bar{a}$ given reference machine $M$.
-One example of a stochastic mechanism is the GI mechanism.
+Fix a game $\Gamma$.
+A (stochastic) \textbf{mechanism} is a profile $\mu$ of functions whose $i$th component is defined as $\mu_i:\bar{A} \times \mathcal{M} \rightarrow \mathbb{R}$.
+For a given machine $M\in \mathcal{M}$, player $i$, and subplay $\bar{a}$, the function $\mu_i$ outputs a real number.
+The interpretation of $\mu_i$ is that it is a measure of human intelligence in reference to a machine's intelligence.
+Put differently, $\mu_i(\bar{a},M)$ assigns an \textbf{intelligence score} (i.e., a real number) to player $i$ for subplay $\bar{a}$ given reference machine $M$.\footnote{When Elo ratings are available, denoted by the vector $\mathcal{E} = (e_1, e_2, \dots, e_n)$ with $e_i \in \mathbb{R}_+$, one may consider rating-dependent mechanisms, denoted by $\mu_i^{\mathcal{E}}$.
+These mechanisms could incorporate player strength into the measurement of intelligence and will be used in the empirical analysis presented later in the paper.}